mikel-brostrom/boxmot/README.md

 <!-- END TRACKER TABLE -->

 <sub> NOTES: performed on the second half of the MOT17 train set.
-The detector used is Yolov8x (imgsz 1280, conf 0.2).
 Each tracker is configured with its original parameters found in their respective official repository.</sub>

 </div>